krzentner/language-world/data/gpt-3.5-turbo/chain_md/door-open-0.md

-Here are the steps the robot should perform to pull the door open reliably:
+To pull the door open reliably, the robot should perform the following steps:

-1. Put the gripper mostly above the door handle.
+    Steps:  1.
+Put gripper around the door handle  2.
+Pull the door handle towards the robot First, the robot should put the gripper around the door handle.
-2. If the gripper isn't almost vertically aligned with the door handle, move it until it is.
+    - When the robot's gripper is not around the door handle, the robot should move the gripper to the door handle.
-3. Once the gripper is almost lined up, close it around the door handle.
+    Once the gripper is around the door handle, the robot should pull the door handle towards itself.
-4. Pull the door open while the gripper is still around the handle.
+    - When the robot's gripper is around the door handle, the robot should pull the door handle towards itself.